keras-team/keras-io/templates/api/applications/index.md

 Upon instantiation, the models will be built according to the image data format set in your Keras configuration file at `~/.keras/keras.json`.
-For instance, if you have set `image_data_format=channels_last`, then any model loaded from this repository will get built according to the TensorFlow data format convention, "Height-Width-Depth".
+For instance, if you have set `image_data_format=channels_last`, then any model loaded from this repository will get built according to the data format convention "Height-Width-Depth".

 ## Available models